 What Type of Medical Evidence Do I Need to Provide?

 The SSA considers medical evidence from acceptable medical sources.
 The best source of information is typically from the physician who treats your Crohn’s disease.
 Information from specialists is also helpful.

 Your treating doctor may be able to prepare a statement that describes how your condition affects your life.
 He or she may fill out your RFC form and specify the limitations that you have regarding such functions as sitting, standing, walking, bending, lifting, carrying, pushing and pulling.
 He or she may include details about how often you would likely need to take a break and that these breaks may be unscheduled.

 - Reports from imaging studies

 - Doctors’ notes

 If your claim is not supported by enough medical evidence, the SSA may schedule a consultative examination to gather more information.

 Who Should I Contact for More Assistance?

 Crohn’s disease can be a debilitating condition that imposes significant limitations on your life and ability to earn a living.
-The Social Security Disability lawyers at Phillips Disability are experienced at pursuing claims based on autoimmune and digestive disorders like Crohn’s disease.
+The Social Security Disability lawyers at Dayes Law Firm PC are experienced at pursuing claims based on autoimmune and digestive disorders like Crohn’s disease.
 We will put our knowledge to use to pursue benefits on your behalf.
 Social Security Disability benefits can help offset the costs of the medical expenses you incur because of this condition.

-At Phillips Disability, we do not charge any upfront fees, and you only pay for our services if we successfully resolve your claim.
+At Dayes Law Firm PC, we do not charge any upfront fees, and you only pay for our services if we successfully resolve your claim.
 Contact us today for a free, no obligation consultation.